cdlee2/tools_remote-client/README.md

 ### <a name="readlog"></a>Printing gRPC log files

-Bazel can dump a log of remote execution related gRPC calls made during a remote build by running the remote build with `--experimental_remote_grpc_log=PATH_TO_LOG` specified.
+Bazel can dump a log of remote execution related gRPC calls made during a remote build by running the remote build with the `--experimental_remote_grpc_log=PATH_TO_LOG` flag specified.
 This creates a file consisting of serialized log entry protobufs which can be printed by this tool in a human-readable way with the `printlog` command:

     $ bazel-bin/remote_client printlog -f PATH_TO_LOG